80 Personal Finance Tips That Help Build Wealth

 72. Decrease your tax withholding

 By decreasing your tax withholding, you will have more money in your paycheck to cover your basic needs.
 Just be sure you are adding the extra money to your savings and not spending it.
-You will still need to send it to the IRS when tax season arrives.

 73. Consider a Financial Adviser